 Unpacking The Influence Of Historical Data & Trends

 A lot of times, forecasts and projections are also influenced by historical trends.
 You can base your decisions on what’s happened in previous years, and factor in the impact of seasonality or other significant changes that you project will happen again.
 This may include:

 - New website launches that could impact performance

 - New campaigns in the marketplace that could drive different results or different customers into your funnel

 Finally, it’s important to consider external factors when constructing strategies.
 This may include industry-specific research or benchmarks from trade groups, associations, or publications in your space.
 They can also include things that happen in a macro-economic capacity, such as a recession or spike in the economy.
-Ultimately, it’s important to be wary of external factors—as they should not dictate budgets.
+Make sure you are creating paid media and SEO strategies that account for these sort of economic uncertainties.
+Ultimately, it’s important to be wary of external factors—as they should inform but not dictate budgets.

 Lastly, you need to check assumptions, as there are other factors that come into play.
 Make sure you’re thinking through all the opportunities available over the next year.
 At some point, each incremental marketing dollar invested is going to yield fewer sales or conversions.
 This is called the point of diminishing returns.
 When you hit diminishing returns, you must look elsewhere to allocate your next marketing dollar to ensure that you’re not losing potential ROI.

 A smart budget is one that’s flexible, elastic, and able to take advantage of opportunities as they arise in the marketplace.
 This could manifest itself as a tactical campaign.
 It could also mean testing new channels to find ways to generate sales, leads, or conversions on our website.
 Regardless, you should always build in some flexibility and not assume that a budget that’s set today is going to be as ideal in six to 12 months.